zeeshantariqrafique/Managed-File-Transfer/README.md

 The intention of this project is to enable real time and platform independant managed file transfer between servers .

-Capabilities that are to be built :
+Capabilities that are yet to be built :
 - AES encryption
 - Multiport transfer to increase transfer speed throughput